 The state recently passed two climate-related disclosure bills:

-Senate Bill 253, the Climate Corporate Data Accountability Act, requires that companies disclose their direct, indirect, and value-chain greenhouse gas (GHG) emissions
+Senate Bill 253, The Climate Corporate Data Accountability Act, requires that companies disclose their direct, indirect, and value-chain greenhouse gas (GHG) emissions.

 While these bills have made notable impacts on the requirement for mandatory disclosure, there is also a continued effort by various agencies to increase the amount of mandatory disclosure at a national and international level.

-Comparison of Climate Related Disclosure Regulations
+Comparison of Climate-Related Disclosure Regulations

 Climate-Related Disclosure: Where to Begin?